About the South Carolina Native Plant Society

 South Carolina Native Plant Society Chapters

-Lowcountry Chapter – based in Charleston.
-The Lowcountry Chapter meets monthly in Charleston September through May (except December) on the third Tuesday of each month at 6:30 p.m.
-Meetings are held in 101 Duckett Hall, Biology Auditorium on The Citadel campus.
-Free parking is available along the west and south sides of Summerall field directly across the street from Duckett and Bond Hall.
-There is also free parking after 5pm in faculty lots directly behind Bond Hall.
+Based in Charleston, the Lowcountry Chapter meets monthly September through May (except December) on the third Tuesday of each month at 6:30 p.m.
+Meetings are held in Duckett Hall 101 Biology Auditorium, 2 Jones Avenue, on The Citadel campus.
+Free parking is available after 5:00 PM in the parking lot south of Richardson Street, accessible from Mims Ave.
+Please join us for refreshments after the lecture.

-Piedmont Chapter – based in Rock Hill.
-The Piedmont Chapter meets in Rock Hill at the Museum of York County at 7:00 pm on the third Tuesday of the Month from September to December, January to March, and May.
+Based in Rock Hill, the Piedmont Chapter meets in Rock Hill at the Museum of York County at 7:00 pm on the third Tuesday of the Month from September to December, January to March, and May.
 Annual plant sales are scheduled for April.
 Other activities include field trips.